to THE MAIN WEBSITE

 what to do if it rains

-It’s typical for us to schedule two engagement session dates.
-A primary date and a rain date.
+Sometimes we schedule two engagement session dates, a primary date and a rain date.
 Having two dates helps us make sure that your photos happen in a timely manner.
-Coordinating schedules can be tough and I’ve found that the best way to make sure our couples get the look they have in mind for their photos is to schedule two dates at the same time.
+Another option is to have a back-up indoor location in mind.

 When I can, I always try to take a photo of your ring during your engagement session - so it’s a good idea to have it cleaned or clean it yourself before your shoot!
 To clean at home, soak your ring in warm water with dishwashing soap for 20 to 40 minutes.
 Then gently brush the stone with a soft toothbrush, rinse and repeat if needed.

 If you’re planning to bring props to your engagement session, I recommend including them only if they’re meaningful to you and will help tell your story.

 I completely understand how awkward it can feel to be in front of the camera.
 But I promise, there’s no need for worries like “Does this look right?
 What should I do with my hands?!”
 My job is to give you as much guidance as you need & make the whole experience fun & easy for you.